Academic Catalogs

 Instructional Techniques

-Instructors teach by lecturing, leading class discussions, supervising group activities, having individual conferences with students, and possibly evaluating oral presentations.
-Instructors may use various audio-visual materials or multimedia presentations, videotape oral presentations, have guest speakers, and require access to Coastlines electronic library.
+Instructors may teach by providing and participating in interactive, online course activities, lecturing synchronously or via video recording, leading class discussions, supervising group activities, having individual conferences with students, and/or evaluating writing assignments and/or oral presentations.
+Instructors may use various multimedia presentations, present guest speakers, and require students to use the Coastline Library.

 Reading Assignments